gabm/libsodium-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libsodium` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libsodium, libsodium-static` can be installed with `conda`:

 ```
-conda install libsodium
+conda install libsodium libsodium-static
 ```

 or with `mamba`:

 ```
-mamba install libsodium
+mamba install libsodium libsodium-static
 ```

 It is possible to list all of the versions of `libsodium` available on your platform with `conda`: